Why Zero Hour

 The risks are not theoretical.
 Some considerations:

-Zero Hour was built specifically to make the trade-off go away.
-Your browser is already authenticated to eBay.
-There is no reason a third party needs your password to fire a single timed POST.
+Zero Hour was built specifically to remove that requirement.
+Your browser is already signed into eBay.
+No third party needs your password to fire a single timed bid.

 How Zero Hour works mechanically